-No homemade or home baked treats are permitted to be brought from home by the students in the Omaha Public Schools.
-All must be commercially baked and individually wrapped.
-We encourage healthy treats.
+If a student wishes to bring treats for the class in recognition of his/her birthday, the following policy must be followed: No homemade or homebaked treats are permitted to be brought from home by the students in the Omaha Public Schools.
+All must be commercially purchased and wrapped individually.